pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Dan Wang, *Breakneck*, beginning of chapter 1, Engineers vs. Lawyers

 "What do engineers like to do? *Build*."
---Dan Wang, *Breakneck, Engineers vs. Lawyers.
+--Dan Wang, *Breakneck*, Engineers vs. Lawyers.
 Reminds me of many days spent with Legos and that the beaver truly is the best mascot MIT could have chosen.

 "The United States by contrast has a government of the lawyers, by the lawyers, and for the lawyers.
 Five out of the last ten presidents attended law school.
 In any given year at least half the US Congress has law degrees, while at best a handful of members have studied science or engineering....only two American presidents worked as engineers: Herbert Hoover, who built a fortune in mining, and Jimmy Carter, who served as an engineering officer on a nuclear submarine.
 Hoover and Carter are remembered for many things, especially for their dismal political instincts that produced thumping electoral defeats.
 &emsp;&emsp;&emsp;Lawyers have so many tools available to delay or prevent building.
 You don't just feel the difference going from the lawyerly society to the engineering state; you saunter, tread, and amble upon its works.
 Americans no longer manufacture well or build public works on reasonable timelines.
 US infrastructure is falling into a pitiable state, while China is building new systems of subways, bridges, and highways....Lawyers enable some of the success of Silicon Valley; you can't build companies worth trillions without legal protections.
 But lawyers are also part of the reason that the Bay Area and much of the country are starved of housing and mass transit.
 The United States used to be, like China, an engineering state, but in the 1960s the priorities of elite lawyers took a sharp turn.
 As Americans grew alarmed by the unpleasant byproducts of growth---environmental destruction, excessive highway construction, corporate interests above public interests---the focus of lawyers turned to litigation and regulation.
 The mission became to stop as many things as possible."
 --Dan Wang, *Breakneck*, Engineers vs. Lawyers

 "[China]'s leaders aren't only civil or electrical engineers; they are, fundamentally, *social* engineers."
---Dan Wang, *Breakneck*
+--Dan Wang, *Breakneck*, Ch.
+1

 "The engineering state can be awfully literal-minded.
 Sometimes it feels like China's leadership is made up entirely of hydaulic engineers who view the economy and society as liquid flows, as if all human activity, from mass production to reproduction, can be directed, restricted, increased or blocked with the same ease as turning a series of valves.
 Can a government be too efficient?
 Six years in China taught me that the answer is 'yes' when it is unbounded by citizen input.
 There are many self-limiting aspects of a system that makes snap decisions with so little regard for people.
 This book reveals good things that the engineering state does---running functional cities, building up its manufacturing base, and spreading material benefits pretty widely throughout society---, but I also lived through things that no other state would have attempted, like holding on to a zero covid strategy until it drove the country mad.
 The fundamental tenet of the engineering state is to look at people as aggregates, not individuals.
 The Communist party envisions itself as a grandmaster, coordinating unified actions across state and society, able to launch strategic maneuvers beyond the comprehension of its citizens.
 Its philosophy is to maximize the discretion of the state and minimize the rights of individuals.
 Engineers often treat social issues as math exercises.
 Does the country have too many people?
 Beijing's solution was to prohibit families from birthing more than one child...through mass sterilization and abortion campaigns, as the central government ordered in 1980.
 Is the novel coronavirus spreading too quickly?
 Build new hospitals at breathtaking speed, yes, but also confine people to their homes as Wuhan, Xi'an, and Shanghai did, to millions of people over weeks....There is no confusion about the purpose of Zero Covid or the One Child Policy; the number is right there in the name.
 &emsp;&emsp;&emsp;China's economy isn't immune to engineering either.
 When Beijing grew uncomfortable with the debt levels of real estate developers in 2021, the state forced so many of them into distress that it triggered a prolonged slump in home buyer confidence.
 Around the same time, Xi hurled a series of regulatory thunderbolts at China's high-flying tech companies....Chinese tech founders and their investors were astonished to discover that Xi Jinping could erase a trillion dollars from corporate valuations over the course of just a few months.
 The leadership thought it was straightforward to reorient the nation's tech priorities away from consumer platforms and toward science-based industries like semiconductors and aviation that serve the nation's strategic needs.
 Beijing took years to appreciate how its actions had scared the daylights out of entrepreneurs and investors.